Travel Guides: Italy Travel Guide: Overview

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

-A spacious and modern mountain retreat adjacent to San Cassiano village, this lodge features balconies perfect for taking in mountain sunsets and views of the Dolomites' limestone peaks.
+A true nature retreat with access to San Cassiano village, this lodge features balconies perfect for taking in mountain sunsets and views of the Dolomites' limestone peaks.

 Located on a knoll at the foot of Mount Sassongher, this luxurious and atmospheric alpine lodge affords exceptional views from its sunny terrace.

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy

 Click on dates for pricing, itinerary variations and to book your trip.
 Price is per person, double occupancy.

 Every Backroads trip is designed to appeal to a wide variety of interests and fitness levels.
 We know your pace may vary from one day to the next—and your traveling companion's may differ somewhat from yours.
 So we present a range of mileage options, and each day you decide exactly what and how much you want to do.
 LEARN MORE.